Blissgig/Easy-Roads-3D-and-CScape-Building-Placement/README.md

 2) Place the "BldgPlacement" script where ever you wish.
 (Organize your project however you like)
 3) Add the "BldgPlacement" script anywhere you want.
 Personally I create a empty game object and attach the script to that.
 Once you have the buildings set the way you wish, remove the script as it is not used at run-time
 4) The "BldgPlacement" script has two properites:

   a) Building Tag

   b) Road Tag

   You will need to create two tags in your inspector, these are temporary tags that are only used while placing the buildings along the road.

   Any buildings/roads not tagged will not be affected.
 This allows you to change only the roads and buildings that you want, instead of All-or-Nothing.
   Once you create the tags, then tag the buildings and roads you wish to affect (easy right?)
+  Make sure to untag your buildings and roads once they are in the positions you desire.

 5) Press the "Place Buildings" button.

 That's it.